Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Introduction

 \subsection{Paper Outline}

-Section~\ref{s:prelim} provides an overview of the notation, background concepts, definitions, and training dynamics of two-layer neural networks trained with GD, using decoupled learning rates for the hidden and output weights and biases.
-Section~\ref{s:MainResults} presents our learning rate decay conditions for GD, along with our main results: the Lipschitzness findings in subsection~\eqref{s:MainResults}, the implied generalization bounds in subsection~\ref{s:MainResults__ss:Implications} with sub-linear dependence on the number of trainable neural network parameters, and the alignment of our results with well-known optimization guarantees for GD with a fixed step size in subsection~\ref{s:MainResults__ss:Optim}.
-All major proof details are relegated to the appendix.
+Section~\ref{s:prelim} provides an overview of the notation, background, definitions, and training dynamics of neural network optimization with GD.
+Section~\ref{s:MainResults} presents our GD LR Decay Conditions and main results: the Lipschitz regularity findings in subsection~\ref{s:MainResults__ss:LipGuide}, the implied generalization bounds in subsection~\ref{s:MainResults__ss:Implications} with dependence on the number of trainable neural network parameters, and the alignment of our results with well-known optimization guarantees for GD with a fixed step size in subsection~\ref{s:MainResults__ss:Optim}.
+All proof details are relegated to Appendix~\ref{appendix:proofs}.

-Our theoretical results are then validated on transparent toy experiments in Section~\ref{s:Discussion__ss:Validation}, where we confirm that two-layer neural networks trained with our learning rate decay exhibit superior Lipschitz regularity compared to those trained with constant step size, while retaining predictive power.
-Our toy experiments further support our findings: larger sample sizes lead to more regular networks, and the number of parameters only linearly affects the Lipschitz constant.
+Our theoretical results are then validated on experiments in Section~\ref{s:Experiments}, where we confirm that neural networks trained with our LR decay exhibit superior Lipschitz regularity compared to those trained with constant LR, while retaining predictive power.